Emperor Liu Zhi and Liu Hong — Struggle and Declination in the Late Han Dynasty

 Liu Zhi and Liu Hong were two influential emperors of the late Han Dynasty (202 BC — 220 AD).

-During their 42 years of reign, more social problems arose and then aggravated, and the empire declined dramatically.
+During their 42 years of reign, more social problems aggravated, and the empire declined dramatically.

-Meanwhile, they shared quite similar encounters and implemented resemble policies.
+Meanwhile, they shared pretty similar encounters and implemented resemble policies.

 Unearthed Painted Ivory Ruler of the Eastern Han Dynasty — Shanxi Museum (Photo by Dongmaiying)